 Managing a Respectful & Harassment-Free Workplace

-The Managing a Respectful & Harassment-Free Workplace program is designed to support the needs of managers and supervisors at UConn Health in maintaining civil, supportive and harassment-free workplaces.
+The Managing a Respectful & Harassment-Free Workplace program is designed to support the needs of faculty, managers, and supervisors at UConn Health in maintaining civil, supportive and harassment-free workplaces.
 This three-hour, interactive program includes particular focus on preventing and responding appropriately to workplace sexual harassment.
-It is designed to provide managers with the tools needed to ensure compliance with university conduct expectations and policies in these areas.
+It is designed to provide tools needed to ensure compliance with university conduct expectations and policies in these areas.

 The training is an important component of the University’s commitment to ensuring harassment-free working and learning environments.
-It is mandatory for managers with significant supervisory responsibilities and should be taken within the first six months of hire or promotion to a management position.
+It is mandatory for all faculty that work with students and managers with supervisory responsibilities.
+This course should be taken within the first six months of hire or promotion to a management position.

 For questions about the program, please contact the Office of Institutional Equity (OIE) at 860-486-0633.